coronalabs/corona-docs/markdown/guide/programming/01/index.markdown

 </div>
 <div class="docs-tip-inner-right">

 Let's check the result of your code!
-Save your modified `main.lua` file and then, from within the CORONA_CORE_PRODUCT Simulator, "relaunch" it using <nobr>⌘-R</nobr> <nobr>(Command-R)</nobr>.
+Save your modified `main.lua` file and then, from within the Simulator, "relaunch" it using <nobr>⌘-R</nobr> <nobr>(Command-R)</nobr>.
 If all went well, the background should now be showing, centered on the screen.

 If you get an error or can't see the background, there are a few possibilities as to the cause: